This quick and easy drawstring dice bag pattern is lined and has a square, flat bottom. You can use it to hold anything!

 SQUARE Bottom Drawstring POUCH – So Handy and Useful

-Additionally, the square bottom of the bag allows it to stand on it’s own whether it’s empty or full.
-This way, you can easily see what’s inside your bag and grab whatever you need.
+Additionally, the square bottom bag stands on it’s own whether it’s empty or full.
+This way, the bag doubles as a container/holder to keep your belongings in place!

 Once you sew one (and realize how easy it is), you’re going to want to sew a bunch more to organize other stuff and give away to friends.
-I love these easy sewing projects that make useful gifts!
+I love these easy sewing projects that are super useful and quick to make!

-What do I need to Make DIY Drawstring Dice Bag?
+What do I need to Make this Easy Sewing Project?

 - Pattern: Drawstring Dice Bag Pattern (available in my free resource library) – get the password by subscribing.